How To Nail Your First 90 Days

 1. Reflect

-We all have some behaviors that aren’t serving us and that we’d like to change.
-But change can be difficult to achieve when we’re a year or two into a job.
-Our colleagues’ expectations and perceptions of us are settled, and they result in relationship dynamics that keep playing out like a movie we’ve seen 10 times before.
+We all have behaviors that aren’t serving us and that we’d like to change.
+But change can be difficult to achieve when we’re a couple of years into a job.
+Our colleagues’ expectations and perceptions of us are settled and result in relationship dynamics that keep playing out like a movie we’ve seen 10 times before.

 Starting a new job is an opportunity to reinvent yourself.
 You’ll get a natural break from the person you used to be in your old job.
-This is true even when you’re promoted to a new job in the same company because your colleagues will view you with fresh eyes.
-Which means that this is the time to reflect on the behaviors you want to change and create a plan for how to do it.
+This is true even when you’re changing to a new job in the same company because your colleagues will view you with fresh eyes.
+That’s why this is the time to reflect on the behaviors you want to change and create a plan for how to do it.

 Ask yourself if there are any limiting behaviors that you’re struggling with!
-Think about the times you’ve experienced stress, friction, or discomfort in your last job and try to pinpoint what you could have done differently in those situations.
-But also, don’t forget to reflect on the behaviors that have contributed to your successes and fill you with energy.
-There are good reasons why you landed that new job or promotion, right?
-Your new job isn’t just a chance to fix what isn’t working.
-It’s also a chance to up-level by emphasizing your strengths more clearly.
+Think about the times you’ve experienced stress, friction, or discomfort in your last job and try to pinpoint why you reacted the way you did in those situations.
+But also, don’t forget to reflect on the behaviors that have contributed to your successes.
+There are good reasons why you landed that new job!
+Your first 90 days aren’t just a chance to fix what isn’t working.
+It’s also a chance to uplevel by emphasizing your strengths more clearly.

 2. Learn

 Starting a new job gives you the luxury of learning, and you should grab it!
-No one is expecting you to hit the ground running and be productive on day one, least of all your new manager.
-On the contrary, coming into a new job with a learning mindset will get you more trust and goodwill from your colleagues.
-At some point in our careers, most of us have experienced a new person joining the team, thinking that they have the solution to every problem on day 1.
-It rarely ends well so don’t be that person!
+No one expects you to hit the ground running and be productive on day one, least of all your new manager.
+So take ownership of your onboarding and get the buy-in and support you need from your new boss.

 3. Plan

 Once you know what makes the company tick and how your new job fits into that, it’s time to plan how you can have the biggest impact possible.
-This should be a big focus for you during days 30-60.
-During this time, your goal should be to identify projects and initiatives that are important to the company, come up with a plan for how you can contribute, and get buy-in from your manager.
+This should be a big focus for you during days 30-45.
+During this time, your goal should be to break down the strategic outcomes you’ve identified into smaller initiatives, come up with a plan for delivering them, and get buy-in from your manager.

 4. Execute

-The final 45 days of your first 90-day period should be primarily about execution.
-While learning and planning should still be a natural part of your day-to-day, you should be spending most of your time getting stuff done.
+The final 45 days of your first 90-day period should be all about execution.
+While learning and planning should still be a natural part of your day-to-day, you should spend most of your time getting stuff done.

 At this point, you make sure that you’re prioritizing the right things.
-If you’ve done your planning, you should have a backlog of initiatives that are all important to the company.
-But in order to really set yourself apart as a top performer, you should prioritize those that will get you some quick wins before your first 90 days are up.
+If you’ve done your planning, you should have a backlog of initiatives that are all strategically important to the company.
+But to really set yourself apart as an employee with executive performance, you should prioritize those that will get you quick wins before your first 90 days are up.

 Every hiring manager wants their new employees to become productive as quickly as possible.
 For many people, it takes upwards of 5-6 months before they are producing outcomes that are meaningful to the company.
-If you can do it in less than 90 days, you’ll stand out.
+If you do it in less than 90 days, you’ll stand out as a great hire.

 5. Communicate